siapkerjo/blog/_posts/patterns/2023-02-18-scatter-gather-pattern.md

 <li> The processor service combines the results received from individual processor leaves and persists them into a database.</li>
 <li> Once the estimated time has elapsed, the user can provide the unique identifier to fetch the result.
 If the result is unavailable within the estimated time, the processor can either request the user to check later or provide a partial result. </li>
 </ol>
-The figure shows step by step asynchronous implementation
+The figure shows a step-by-step asynchronous implementation.

 ![Scatter-Gather Pattern Asynch Implementation](https://raw.githubusercontent.com/Gaur4vGaur/traveller/master/images/patterns/2023-02-18-scatter-gather-pattern/scatter-gather-impl-asynch.png){: w="650" h="400"}*Scatter-Gather pattern asynchronous implementation*